wp-plugins/flyzoo/readme.txt

 = How do I embed a chat room into a page? =

 Log into the Dashboard, click on CHATS, locate your chatroom and click on "Get embedding code".
-Here you find the shortcode or javascript version.
+Here you find the shortcode (or javascript), copy the shortcode and past it into your preferred page.
-(Please note: chat room embedding requires at least the PRO plan)
+(Please note: to embed a chat room you need at least the PRO plan)

 The main button will turn from "Leave a message" to "We are online".